Voice-preserving Zero-shot Multiple Accent Conversion: Introduction

-In our model, we do not train an ASR model ourselves but utilize a pre-trained model checkpoint to extract speaker and accent independent text predictions prior to training.
+Our proposed system is most similar to the accent conversion models proposed in \cite{key_baseline}, \cite{newzeroshotpaper}, and \cite{tianjin_mandarin}.
+Unlike these works, our model converts unseen utterances with arbitrary accent to utterances with multiple target accents.
+Listeners from our perceptual tests agree that our model is good at preserving the original speaker's voice characteristics.
+In our model, we utilize a pre-trained model checkpoint to extract speaker and accent independent text predictions prior to training.
 We further disentangle the accent-dependent features from other features with an accent discriminator.
 Finally, the processed, disentangled features are re-combined and fed to a HiFiGAN decoder to reconstruct the audio waveform.
 Our work make contributions in three major ways: 1) To the best of our knowledge, our model is the first to convert arbitrary accented, unseen speech to multiple target accents while preserving non-accent related voice characteristics.
 2) We do not require text labels associated with accented speech or speaker ID labels during training, although we use an existing ASR model checkpoint trained on native accented English speech to extract linguistic features.
-3) We convert accent without modifying the input audios' duration so that the input and output audios can be synchronized, allowing for applications such as dubbing a video with different accents.
+3) We convert accent while keeping the output synchronized to input, allowing for applications such as dubbing a video with different accents.